"What you get by achieving your goals is not as important as what you become by achieving your goals." -Henry David Thoreau

 * Which I include here in the same category as harmful and demotivating.
 The procedure just doesn't get you towards your goal.

-** Some think learned helplessness is a major cause of depression.
+** Some say that learned helplessness is a major cause of depression.

 *** Science talks about the intention behavior gap.